BeaZahonero/git-workshop/README.md

 # git-workshop

-This is a project to work with GIT
+This is a project to work with GIT.
 Text added from the GitHub Web.

+Developed by Beatriz Zahonero.